-2019/20 2020/21 £'000 Fees Payable £'000 49 Fees payable to the External Auditor with regard to external audit services carried out by the appointed auditor for the year.
+2019/20 £'000 Fees Payable 2020/21 £'000 49 Fees payable to the External Auditor with regard to external audit services carried out by the appointed auditor for the year.
 49 25 Fees payable to External Auditor for the certification of grant claims and returns for the year.
-36 (6) Fees refunded by the Audit Commission with regard to external audit services carried out by the appointed auditor - 68 85
+36 -6 Fees refunded by the Audit Commission with regard to external audit services carried out by the appointed auditor - 2 Fees payable to former External Auditors for other services during the year - 70 - 85